Justus Perthes (publishing company): Breakup of Justus Perthes

-The American army occupied Thüringen in April 1945 to hand it over on July 1 to the Soviet command.
-Fortunately only the Almanac archives have suffered from this occupation.
-The 'rest' of the very large Perthes collections was left as it was.
-After the German partition, 'Justus Perthes Gotha' was expropriated in January 1953 by the communist GDR regime, after Dr. Joachim Bernhard Justus Perthes and his son Wolf Jürgen Justus Perthes had left the GDR late December 1952.
+The American army occupied Thüringen in April 1945, and handed it over on July 1 to the Soviet command.
+Fortunately only the Almanac archives suffered from this occupation.
+The rest of the very large Perthes collections was left as it was.
+After the German partition, 'Justus Perthes Gotha' was expropriated in January 1953 by the communist GDR regime.
+Dr. Joachim Bernhard Justus Perthes and his son Wolf Jürgen Justus Perthes had left the GDR in late December 1952.
 They renewed their claim on 'Justus Perthes' in 1953 as 'Justus Perthes Geographische Verlagsanstalt Darmstadt' in Western Germany.
 In 1980 the management was taken over by Stephan Justus Perthes, seventh generation publisher.
-This publishing firm specialized in wall maps and modern geographic educational tools and was successful not only in Germany, but also international.
-Its history still has to be written.

-The publishing company in Gotha, that was then part of Eastern Germany was expropriated by the state in 1953 and in 1955 renamed as 'VEB Hermann Haack Geographisch-Kartographische Anstalt Gotha'.
-For this reason Hermann Haack was recalled from retirement and until his death in 1966 led the company.
-The company was mainly known, for its (translations) of (school)atlasen and wall map series.
+The publishing company in Gotha, that was then part of Eastern Germany was in 1955 renamed as 'VEB Hermann Haack Geographisch-Kartographische Anstalt Gotha'.
+Hermann Haack was recalled from retirement, and until his death in 1966 led the company.
+The company was mainly known, for its translations of school atlases and wall map series.

-After the unifaction of both the Germanies both publishing companies were unified again in 1992 under their old name ’Justus Perthes Verlag Gotha GmbH', later being sold by Stephan Justus Perthes to Ernst Klett Verlag Stuttgart, to strengthen its business.
-The publishing house existed then in Gotha until March 2016.
+After the unifaction of both the Germanies both publishing companies were unified again in 1992 under their old name ’Justus Perthes Verlag Gotha GmbH', later being sold by Stephan Justus Perthes to Ernst Klett Verlag Stuttgart.
+The publishing house remained in Gotha until March 2016.